cncf/velocity/docs/top30_chart_creation.md

 Automattic/happychat-service,21
 Automattic/kue,20
 ```
 We need to examine each one in `github.com`, like for the 1st project: `github.com/Automattic/amp-wp`.
-We see that this is a WordPress plugin, so it belnogs to the Wordpress/WP Calypso project:
+We see that this is a WordPress plugin, so it belongs to the Wordpress/WP Calypso project:
 `grep -HIn "wordpress" map/*.csv`
 `grep -HIn "WP Calypso" map/*.csv`
 We see that we have WP Calypso defined in the hints file: